DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 If you are new to Github, the sign up process has a link to help familiarize yourself with Github.

 ## The cmu-mis-iccfb project
 This class has a Github project where we will be sharing code.
 For the duration of the class, we will be adding code to a basic image gallery application.
-For the image gallery application's repository for your work -
+Fork the image gallery application's repository for your work -

 https://github.com/cmu-mis-iccfb/Image-Gallery-Application